Berkshire: Football

 Reading F.C. is the only Berkshire football club to play professional football.
 Despite being founded in 1871, the club did not join the Football League until 1920, and first played in the top tier of English football in the 2006–07 season.

 Newbury was home to A.F.C.
-Newbury, which was for a period one of only two football clubs to be sponsored by Vodafone (the other being Manchester United).
-In May 2006 Vodafone ended its sponsorship of the club, following which the club collapsed.
+Newbury, which was one of only two football clubs to be sponsored by Vodafone (the other being Manchester United).
+In 2006 Vodafone ended its sponsorship of the club, following which the club collapsed.
 A local pub team from the Old London Apprentice took over the ground temporarily and now compete in the Hellenic Football League as Newbury F.C.

 There are several amateur and semi-professional football clubs in the county.
-These include Maidenhead United, Slough Town, Hungerford Town, Thatcham Town, Ascot United, A.F.C.
-Aldermaston, Sandhurst Town, Windsor F.C., Wokingham & Emmbrook F.C., Bracknell Town F.C. and Reading City.
+These include Maidenhead United, Slough Town, Windsor & Eton F.C., Hungerford Town, Thatcham Town, Ascot United, A.F.C.
+Aldermaston, Sandhurst Town, Windsor F.C., Wokingham & Emmbrook F.C., Binfield F.C., Bracknell Town F.C. and Reading City.

+Berkshire is well known for being home to the Thames River Derby as it is one of England's oldest footballing rivalries.
+The fixture is played between Slough Town and Windsor & Eton F.C. on opposite sides of the River Thames.